 Yes.
 A positive result on an at-home COVID-19 test is likely accurate.

-If I test positive on an at-home COVID-19 test, do I need to get a PCR test to confirm my positive test?
+If I test positive on an at-home COVID-19 test, do I need to get a PCR test to confirm the result?

 No. If you test positive, you can assume you have COVID-19.